alphagov/govuk-puppet/README.md

-This repository contains the puppet modeuls and manifests for GOV.UK related projects.
+This repository contains the puppet modules and manifests for GOV.UK related projects.

 In order to run these locally you first want to install puppet and for that you'll want Ruby.